-The lack of biological questions that prevail in multi omics data integration is the major challenge systems and computational biologists face in the omics era.
+To summarize, DIABLO is a versatile, component-based method that can integrate multiple high dimensional datasets and identify key variables that discriminate between phenotypic groups.
+DIABLO identified more biologically relevant and tightly correlated features across datasets when compared to existing multi-step classification schemes and integrative methods.
+The framework is highly flexible, suitable for single point or repeated measures study designs, and can accommodate various data transformations, such as feature summarization at the pathway level to enhance biological interpretability.
+DIABLO’s implementation includes intuitive graphical outputs to facilitate the interpretation of integrative analyses.
+The lack of biological questions that prevail in multi omics data integration is the major challenge that systems and computational biologists face in the omics era.
 DIABLO fills this gap by proposing multivariate exploratory and integrative analyses with a holistic, data-driven and hypotheses free approach to posit novel hypotheses to be functionally and experimentally validated.

 Online Methods